 1. Patrisse Cullors-Brignac

-@osopepatrisse is an artist, educator and one of the most important figures in the activism scene that fights racist and systemic injustice.
-In 2013 she was co-founder of the Black Lives Matter Global Network.
-While it started as a viral #BlackLivesMatter, it has now become the most relevant organization against racism in the world and the motto of the current peaceful protests.
+@osopepatrisse is an artist, educator and one of the most important figures of the activism scene, which fights against racist and systemic injustice.
+In 2013 she co-founded the Black Lives Matter Global Network.
+While this started as the viral #BlackLivesMatter, it has now become the world's most relevant organization against racism and the motto of the current, peaceful protests.
 In addition to her key role in BLM, Cullors-Brignac founded Dignity and Power Now, an initiative to reform LA prisons and fight for the dignity and fundamental rights of inmates.

 2. Tamika D. Mallory

 View this post on Instagram